Qemu VM

 U-Boot

+Firstly, you have to build u-boot binary.
 Clone u-boot git repo and cd to it.
 Configure and build with:

 make CROSS_COMPILE=aarch64-linux-gnu- qemu_arm64_defconfig